| On Camps and Memory

 That was precisely what turned her into an enemy to be destroyed,

+a roach to be smashed.
 I do not mean the physical torturers – the club-waving recidivists

 or the lowbrow beast-like sergeants, nor the perfidious sadists